 900 tortillas per hour

-While Armandos is known for its fine dining aspects such as white table cloths and its signature Thursday night dance parties, Mandito's will be a more family friendly establishment with a more casual atmosphere.
+While Armandos is known for its fine dining aspects such as white tablecloths and its signature Thursday night dance parties, Mandito's will be a more family friendly establishment with a more casual atmosphere.
 It will still offer a high level of service and utilize technology such as a digital waitlist that allows customers to put themselves in line for a table via smartphone.

 The menu centers around burritos, enchiladas, flautas, and fajitas as well as the signature burrito bowl, a clever reimagining of a taco salad with ground beef, steak, or chicken topped with lettuce, corn, cheese, avocado, beans, and more.
 Mandito's will also offer plant-based options such as the Tex-Mex Kale Salad, kale and mushroom tacos, and crispy tacos made with vegan Beyond Beef.

 Pair them with a range of margaritas and house original cocktails.
 Mezcal expert Courtenay Greenleaf Torren consulted on the restaurant’s agave spirit offerings that includes raicilla, bacanora, mezcal, tequila, and sotol.
 Mandito’s “Make it a Margarita” offering allows diners to utilize any of those spirits in a margarita that comes with a choice of five different salts.
 In addition, a rotating frozen margarita will spotlight seasonal ingredients.

 Inside, a BE&SCO Press and Oven greets diners.
 It will supply the restaurant with up to 900 tortillas per hour.
 Other design details include handmade straw light fixtures and custom prints by artist Sarah Shoemake.
 The dining room includes a 16-seat bar and a 42-seat, climate-controlled patio.